 When using whatever container that automatically updates the contents of a slot (like a furnace) and if the player, with the container GUI open, is constantly moving items into the inventory, the player won't see the container slot update (like a raw steak being cooked).

-- when the progress bar is almost at the end, start continuosly left clicking an item in the inventory
+- When the progress bar is almost at the end, start continuously left clicking an item in the inventory

 What should happen is that the item to be cooked doesn't update (if it doesn't happen the first time, just retry), the progress bar has finished, and you won't have any item in the output slot, but if you click in it you will get the item cooked.